-8.2.2 Timing of Royalty Payments.
-Daré shall make all royalty payments for Net Sales received during each calendar quarter within forty-five (45) days after the end of such calendar quarter.

-8.2.3 Discounts and Bundling.
+- 8.2.2 Timing of Royalty Payments.
+Daré shall make all royalty payments for Net Sales received during each calendar quarter within forty-five (45) days after the end of such calendar quarter. - 8.2.3 Discounts and Bundling.
 To the extent permitted by applicable Laws, Daré shall not, and shall ensure that its Affiliates and Sublicensees do not, sell a Licensed Product to any Third Party at a discount greater than that allowed by applicable Laws or that which is customary in the industry (and Daré shall not be entitled to deduct the excess portion of such discount in the calculation of Net Sales in respect of such sale).
-In addition, to the extent permitted by applicable Laws, if Daré or any of its Affiliates or Sublicensees sells the Licensed Product to a customer who also purchases Other Products from any such entity, Daré agrees not to, and shall require its Affiliates and their Sublicensees not to, bundle or include the Licensed Product as part of any multiple product offering in a manner that (a) is reasonably likely to disadvantage such Licensed Product in order to benefit sales or prices of Other Products offered for sale by Daré or its Affiliates or Sublicensees Income payments hereunder.
-Without limiting the foregoing, in the event that a Licensed Product is included as a "bundle" of products and/or services, Daré may discount the bona fide list price of a Licensed Product by no more than the average percentage discount of all products in a particular "bundle," calculated as [], where [] equals the total discounted price of a particular "bundle."

-8.2.4 Calculation of Net Sales for Combination Products.
+In addition, to the extent permitted by applicable Laws, if Daré or any of its Affiliates or Sublicensees sells the Licensed Product to a customer who also purchases Other Products from any such entity, Daré agrees not to, and shall require its Affiliates and their Sublicensees not to, bundle or include the Licensed Product as part of any multiple product offering in a manner that (a) is reasonably likely to disadvantage such Licensed Product in order to benefit sales or prices of Other Products offered for sale by Daré or its Affiliates or Sublicensees to such customer or (b) is designed to deprive SST from the benefit of the definition of Net Sales and corresponding royalty and Sublicense Income payments hereunder.
+Without limiting the foregoing, in the event that a Licensed Product is included as a "bundle" of products and/or services, Daré may discount the bona fide list price of a Licensed Product by no more than the average percentage discount of all products in a particular "bundle," calculated as [] equals the total discounted price of a particular "bundle" of products, and [] equals the sum of the undiscounted bona fide list prices of each unit of every product in such "bundle." - 8.2.4 Calculation of Net Sales for Combination Products.
 With respect to Combination Products, if Licensed Products are sold in the form of Combination Products containing one or more pharmaceutical or biologics products, diagnostic products, or active ingredients other than sildenafil, Net Sales for the Combination Product will be calculated by multiplying actual Net Sales of such Combination Product by the fraction [] where [] is the invoice price of a Licensed Product containing sildenafil as the only active ingredient if sold separately, and [] is the total invoice price of all other active component or components, or devices, in the combination, if sold separately.
-If, on a country-by-country basis, the other active component or components in the combination are not sold separately in said country, Net Sales for the purpose of determining royalties of the Combination Product shall be calculated by multiplying actual Net Sales of such Combination Product by the fraction [] where [] is the invoice price of either the Licensed Product containing sildenafil as the only active ingredient, if sold separately, not [] where [] is the invoice price of the Combination Product.
-If, on a country-by-country basis, neither such Licensed Product nor the other active component or components of the Combination Product.
-If, on a country-by-country basis, neither such Licensed Product nor the other active component or components of the Combination Product.
-If, on a country-by-country basis, neither such Licensed Product nor the other active component or components of the Combination Product.
+If, on a country-by-country basis, the other active component or components in the combination are not sold separately in said country, Net Sales for the purpose of determining royalties of the Combination Product shall be calculated by multiplying actual Net Sales of such Combination Product by the fraction [] where [] is the invoice price of either the Licensed Product containing sildenafil as the only active ingredient, if sold separately, and [] is the invoice price of the Combination Product.
 If, on a country-by-country basis, neither such Licensed Product nor the other active component or components of the Combination Product is sold separately in said country, Net Sales for the purposes of determining royalties of the Combination Product shall be determined by the Parties in good faith based on the relative value of the Licensed Product and the additional active ingredients that are included in the Combination Product.